Capture distinct characters:

-I had been at a writers and illustrators conference the day before and now had time to roam and wander London *ALONE*, a city that I used to live in for a while.
-Bliss.
-The cheap notepad and pen would do for an afternoon of sketching.
+I was in London.
+I had been at a writers and illustrators conference the day before and now had time to roam and wander the city *ALONE*, a place that I used to live in for a while.
+Bliss!
+I needed some materials for sketching – I had an urge to take in the vibe and people of the city.
+The cheap, lined notepad and pen that I bought at the subway station would suffice.

-In hindsight, its ephemeral nature invited uninhibited drawings; no pressure for perfection, just instinctual and automated lines.
-I captured a variety of people and their oddities/postures/mannerism, all in the moment that they entered and left the frame of the coffee shop window.
-The characters were distinct, yet because of the quick and responsive marks, the drawings were more telling of myself and reflective of my own way of moving and how I translate visual input.
+In hindsight, the ephemeral nature of the notepad invited uninhibited drawings, no pressure for perfection, just instinctual and automated marks.
+I captured a variety of people and their oddities/postures/mannerisms, all at the moment that they entered and left the frame of the coffee shop window.
+I sat there for hours.
+The people were all distinct and individual, yet because of the quick and responsive marks, the drawings were more telling of me than the people themselves.
+Speed drawing over a long stretch of time revealed how I translate visual input.

-My coffee shop experience could have occurred at any intersection of London, or any other city.
-Therefore, I’ve earmarked it and have grown the process into workshops and classes, sharing concepts and techniques with participants to nurture their own fluid movements and awareness of personal patterns.
+My coffee shop experience could have occurred at any intersection of London, or in any other city.
+Therefore, I’ve earmarked the feeling and have grown the process into workshops and classes, sharing concepts and techniques to nurture participants’ own fluid movements and awareness of personal patterns.

-Live drawing is also simply enjoyable and provides a little escape, like a jog for the mind, regardless if participants are novice or professional.
+Live drawing is also simply enjoyable and provides an escape, like a jog for the mind, regardless of if the participants are novices or professionals.
 By observing and drawing others we are more acutely aware of ourselves.

 Sketchbook: Any little notebook or sketchbook will do.
 (Muji sells little ones for 7 QR.)